 MT-PDTWCF belongs to the problem class studied in Nguyen et al. (2017), where a tabu search heuristic algorithm is proposed.
 It extends the method by Nguyen et al. (2013) by new neighborhoods to deal with both pickup and delivery customers.
 The algorithm in Nguyen et al. (2017) was the first method developed for MT-PDTWCF and was tested on instances including up to 72 satellites and 7200 customers.
-Recently, an extension of the problem, called Multi-trip Multi-traffic Pickup and Delivery Problem with Time Windows and Synchroniza-tion (MTT-PDTWS) has been studied in Crainic et al. (2016).
-In MTT-PDTWS, multi-trip delivery and pickup routes are executed to serve three types of customer requests: customer-to-external zone (i.e. pickup customers), external zone-to-customer (i.e. delivery customers) and customer-to-customer (i.e. load to be transported from a pickup customer to a delivery customer requests.
+Recently, an extension of the problem, called Multi-trip Multi-traffic Pickup and Delivery Problem with Time Windows and Synchronization (MTT-PDTWS) has been studied in Crainic et al. (2016).
+In MTT-PDTWS, multi-trip delivery and pickup routes are executed to serve three types of customer requests: customer-to-external zone (i.e. pickup customers), external zone-to-customer (i.e. delivery customers) and customer-to-customer (i.e. load to be transported from a pickup customer to a delivery customer).
+Therefore, MTT-PDTWS extends MT-PDTWCF by considering customer-to-customer requests.
 In Crainic et al. (2016), the tabu search proposed in Nguyen et al. (2013) is extended to deal with this additional type of service.

-From the literature analysis above, it turns out that our problem generalizes several VRP variants.
-To the best of our knowledge, no exact method has been proposed so far that directly applies to such extension, which has only been faced through heuristic and meta-heuristic algorithms.
+To the best of our knowledge, no exact method has been proposed so far that directly applies to MT-PDTWCF, which has only been faced through heuristic and meta-heuristic algorithms.